Glue; Super Glue; Crazy Glue

 How well someone does depends on how much cyanoacrylate was swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

-It should be possible to separate the skin that is stuck together, as long as the substance was not swallowed.
+It should be possible to separate the skin that is stuck together.
 Most eyelids separate on their own in 1 to 4 days.

 If this substance is stuck to the eyeball itself (not the eyelids), the surface of the eye can be damaged during attempts at removal or by rubbing the eyes.
 Abrasions or wounds on the cornea and permanent vision problems have been reported.